Narayanbhat166/demistify_async/slides.md

 ### A single threaded server cannot handle multiple requests at once

 How do we solve this?
-What would a _good project manager_ do?
 A quick an easy way to make our application handle parallel requests.

 <v-click>